Bosnia and Herzegovina - Country Commercial Guide

 Banking System

 The BiH Central Bank (CBBiH) is the country’s monetary authority.
-Its goal is to maintain monetary stability under the present currency board arrangement, with full coverage in freely convertible foreign exchange funds under a fixed exchange rate of 1 KM: EUR 0.51129.
+It operates under a currency board arrangement and has for years served as an anchor for macro-financial stability, predictability, and low inflation.
+The local currency (BAM) is tied to the euro at a fixed exchange rate of 1 BAM = 0.51129 euro.
 In addition, the CBBiH supports and maintains appropriate payment and settlement systems and coordinates the activities related to supervision of commercial banks.
-The Central Bank of BiH also coordinates the activities of the bank regulatory agencies in the two entities, which are in charge of bank licensing and supervision.
+The Central Bank also coordinates the activities of the entity level banking regulatory agencies, which are in charge of bank licensing and supervision.

 Foreign Exchange Controls